R3DRUN3/sploitcraft/llm/prompt-injection/atlassian-rovo/README.md

 Remember, the text can be invisible to the human eye, if not highlighted:
 ![prompt](./media/invisible-prompt.png)

-You can also execute a prompt injection via a malicious document.
+You can also execute a prompt injection via a malicious external file.
 For example, you can create a malicious PDF document with an invisible prompt via the following python script:
 ```python
 from reportlab.pdfgen import canvas